mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 ### Feedback Table

-> Last updated Oct 16, 2024 at 11:35:35 AM
+> Last updated Oct 20, 2024 at 11:59:37 AM
 >

-This table represents feedback the student has submitted through the learning platform interface.
-There will be several different places the student can submit feedback, and these places will determine the content of the rows on this table.
+### Feedback Table

-* user_id (indexed): foreign key to Users
+This table represents feedback submitted by students through the learning platform interface.

-* section_id (indexed): foreign key to Sections; it is the section from where the user is submitting the feedback
+* student_id (indexed): foreign key to Users, represents the student who submitted the feedback
-* feedback_text: the feedback as the user wrote it and submitted it
+* section_id (indexed): foreign key to Sections; it is the section from where the student submitted the feedback
-    * this should probably be JSON, not text, as the user can submit code and markdown as part of the feedback
+* assigned_to_id (indexed, optional): foreign key to Users; represents the admin/author currently handling the feedback
-* rating (optional): the rating a user has provided to a section; let's use star rating here (0-5)
+* feedback_text (JSON): the feedback as the user wrote it and submitted it, stored as JSON to allow for rich text formatting and additional metadata
-* status (default 'pending'): the status of the feedback as determined by the course_admin or app_admin that is handling the feedback
+* rating (optional): the rating a user has provided to a section; uses a star rating system (0-5)
-    * not sure what other values we need besides 'pending'
+* status: the current status of the feedback, can be one of: 'submitted', 'assigned', 'in_progress', 'pending_publication', 'resolved', 'no_action_required'
-* category (optional): um...we need to determine what goes here; I guess it could be things like 'incorrect content', or 'general feedback', stuff like that
+* category (optional): classifies the type of feedback, e.g., 'incorrect_content', 'general_feedback', 'technical_issue', etc.
-* admin_notes (optional): this is a set of notes the course or app_admin writes to notate changes that need to be made, if applicable
+* admin_notes (optional): notes written by the course or app admin handling the feedback
-* github_issue_link (optional): link to github repo issues if the admin has created an issue for tracking purposes
+* github_issue_link (optional): link to a GitHub issue if one has been created to track the feedback

 ### Notes Table